 - and through distinctive presentations, to attract visitors to Huron County with all the benefits tourism offers to the economies of the region, especially in the shoulder season of Springtime.

-As their second Artistic Director, the Board engaged John A. Miller who had recently retired after 18 years as the Founder and Artistic Producer of the successful Stratford Summer Music.
+In 2018, the Board engaged John A. Miller who had recently retired after 18 years as the Founder and Artistic Producer of the successful Stratford Summer Music.
 For 18 months Miller worked closely with the Board of Directors to set goals, an organizational structure and the artistic programming for a 10-day season in May 2020.

 That festival was officially announced on March 10, 2020 but almost immediately suspended as the coronavirus closed the region, the province, the nation.
 The season was revamped for December, 2020, however that live festival was replaced with a very successful online holiday program that drew about 13,000 viewers.
 As the COVID-19 pandemic continued into 2021, once again it cancelled the springtime programming and the Festival produced two more on-line videos – one in the spring and one in the winter.